Ukraine–United States relations

-The United States officially recognized the independence of Ukraine on December 25, 1991.
-The United States upgraded its consulate in the capital, Kyiv, to embassy status on January 21, 1992.
+Ukraine–United States relations are generally positive.
+The United States recognized the independence of Ukraine on December 25, 1991 and upgraded its consulate in the capital, Kyiv, to embassy status on January 21, 1992.

 In 2002, relations between the United States and Ukraine deteriorated after one of the recordings made during the Cassette Scandal revealed an alleged transfer of a sophisticated Ukrainian defense system to Saddam Hussein's Iraq.
-Following the 2014 annexation of Crimea by the Russian Federation, the USA became one of the largest defense partners of Ukraine.

-The current ambassador of the United States to Ukraine is Bridget A. Brink.
-The current Ukrainian Ambassador to the United States is Oksana Markarova.

-As of 2009, the United States supports Ukraine's bid to join NATO.

-According to documents uncovered during the United States diplomatic cables leak, American diplomats defend Ukrainian sovereignty in meetings with other diplomats.
+In 2009, the United States announced support for Ukraine's bid to join NATO.
+According to documents uncovered during the United States diplomatic cables leak in 2010, American diplomats consistently defended Ukrainian sovereignty in meetings with other diplomats.

-Ukrainians have generally viewed the U.S. positively, with 80% expressing a favorable view in 2002, and 60% in 2011.
-According to the 2012 U.S. Global Leadership Report, 33% of Ukrainians approve of U.S. leadership, with 26% disapproving and 41% uncertain.